dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 df_filter <- na.omit(df_filter)
 ```

-There are now only 9 parameters, including PC2.
+There are now only 9 parameters, including PC2, for our 7944 users.

-I now prepare my training and test data sets:
+I'll now prepare my training and test data sets:

 ```r
 set.seed(3456)